doctrine/orm/en/reference/xml-mapping.rst

 Optional attributes:

--  table - The Table-Name to be used for this entity.
+-  **table** - The Table-Name to be used for this entity.
 Otherwise the Unqualified Class-Name is used by default.
--  repository-class - The fully qualified class-name of an alternative ``Doctrine\ORM\EntityRepository`` implementation to be used with this entity.
+-  **repository-class** - The fully qualified class-name of an alternative ``Doctrine\ORM\EntityRepository`` implementation to be used with this entity.
--  inheritance-type - The type of inheritance, defaults to none.
+-  **inheritance-type** - The type of inheritance, defaults to none.
 A more detailed description follows in the
    *Defining Inheritance Mappings* section.
+-  **read-only** - (>= 2.1) Specifies that this entity is marked as read only and not considered for change-tracking.
+Entities of this type can be persisted and removed though.

 Defining Fields
 ~~~~~~~~~~~~~~~